FIVE MOST SURPRISING FINDS

 “You cannot cure what you refuse to diagnose.”

 The diagnosis is not a shortage of Black lawyers.
 It is a catastrophic misallocation of them, engineered by a system of financial incentives and professional prestige that actively pulls legal talent away from the communities that created it.
-The crisis is a precise economic formula: law schools recruit with debt, corporate firms recruit with salaries, and the PSLF safety valve was designed to fail.
+Law schools recruit with debt, corporate firms recruit with salaries, and the PSLF safety valve was designed to fail.
 The system is working exactly as designed — to concentrate legal expertise where the capital is, not where the constitutional violations are.

 The Bottom Line

 The legal desert is not a gap in resources.
 It is a gap in design.
-The system educates Black lawyers at a cost that makes serving Black communities impossible, celebrates their presence in corporate firms as diversity, and denies 98% of the applicants to the one program that was supposed to bridge the divide.
+The system educates Black lawyers at a cost that makes serving Black communities impossible.
+It celebrates their presence in corporate firms as diversity.
+It denies 98% of the applicants to the one program that was supposed to bridge the divide.
 The 92% justice gap is not a failure of the legal profession — it is its most precisely engineered product.
-Every community retainer funded, every satellite office opened, every binding LRAP covenant signed is a circuit breaker in a system that was built to run in one direction: away.
+Every community retainer funded, every satellite office opened, every binding LRAP covenant signed is a circuit breaker in a system that was built to run in one direction — away.